 Unlike physical conditions, mental illnesses can be easy to dismiss.
 People may stereotype as “dramatic” or “emotional” could actually be a diagnosable personality disorder that can affect all areas of a person’s life.
 Such a condition is called Borderline Personality Disorder (BPD), which affects 4 million people, or 1.4% of the population in the United States alone.

 What Is Borderline Personality Disorder?

 Borderline Personality Disorder (BPD) is a mental health condition that affects people’s way of thinking about themselves and others.
 The thought patterns of a person with BPD can affect their relationships, daily responsibilities, and overall outcome of their lives.

 To be specific, the traits of someone with Borderline Personality Disorder include the following:

 In relationships, people with BPD are described as extremely ‘clingy’ and will do anything within their means to keep their partners.
 They can be irrationally suspicious, or can sometimes be overbearing or controlling to the point that it harms the relationship they are trying to restore.

 This trait is related to BPD’s unstable personality characteristics.
 Since they feel emotions intensely, they also tend to do risky behaviors that they may regret later on.
-Risky behaviors include actions that can harm the relationship, and put others’ lives or their own lives in danger as well.
+Risky behaviors include actions that can harm the relationship and put others’ lives or their own lives in danger as well.

-Another hallmark characteristic of someone with Borderline personality is their frequent shift in perception regarding their identity.
+Another hallmark characteristic of someone with a Borderline personality is their frequent shift in perception regarding their identity.
 One moment they may feel secure and happy about themselves, and in the next instance, they may feel empty, angry, or unsure about themselves.

 Borderline Personality Disorder And Addiction